This savory herb Wild Rice Fennel Stuffing recipe is the perfect Thanksgiving side dish! It's gluten free, vegetarian, and super comforting.

 One of my favorite things to flavor stuffing with is fennel.
 I grew some fennel in my garden this summer and thought this would be the perfect way to utilize it.

 The fennel kind of acts like an alternative to celery in this dish.
-The flavor is slightly licorice-like and it's got a nice crunch.
+Fennel is a bulbous, layered vegetable that has a distinctive licorice or anise flavor.
+It's commonly used in Italian and Mediterranean cooking.
 Wild rice and fennel are delicious together.

 - Heat the oven to 350 degrees Fahrenheit.